sodadata/docs/soda/warehouse_types.md

     dataset: sodasql
 ```

-Alternatively, you can specify Big Query configuration using the `use_context_auth` configuration option to direct Soda SQL to your Big Query global environnement variable (GOOGLE_APPLICATIONS_CREDNETIALS).
+Alternatively, you can specify Big Query configuration using the `use_context_auth` configuration option to direct Soda SQL to your Big Query global environnement variable (GOOGLE_APPLICATIONS_CREDENTIALS).

 ```yaml
 name: my_bigquery_project